boyserk84/AndroidMobile_YelpApi_v2/README.md

 I created this project as a result of lack of detailed information regarding how to integrate Restful Yelp API to an Android app.
 Most things I found on internet are quite dated or not simple enough IMO.
 Therefore, I hope this will help whoever that will need this for iterating their own apps quickly.

+Fyi, this is implemented in Java.

 ## The following things are supported out of the box:
  * Authenticating with any OAuth 1.0a for Yelp API version 2
  * Sending a Yelp search requests for AND parsing a raw response JSON data from a Yelp API call into a strongly-typed data object.
  * Customizable filter request to Yelp API.
+ * Yelp Client is running on a separate thread.
+Therefore, it will not interfere or thrown error on Android UI thread.

 ## The following libraries are used to make this possible:
  * [scribe-java](https://github.com/fernandezpablo85/scribe-java) - Simple OAuth library for handling the authentication flow.